-• Key core parcels are protected for fish, game and other wildlife ~ By adding these important parcels to the Martin County WMA complexes we are adding valuable grasslands to the WMAs of Southern Minnesota.
-This additional diverse upland habitat will provide much needed habitat for many wildlife species.
-This project will also add valuable acres for public hunting, fishing and other outdoor activities with all of the fish, game, and rare species that will be found on this new public land.
-The measurable habitat value will be based on the diversity of habitat protected and restored and the volume of public use these new acres receive.
+Key core parcels are protected for fish, game and other wildlife ~ By adding these important parcels to the Martin County WMA complexes we are restoring valuable grasslands to the WMAs of Southern Minnesota.
+These added diverse upland prairies will provide much needed habitat for many wildlife species.
+This program will also add valuable acres for public hunting, fishing and other outdoor activities with all of the fish, game, and rare species that will be found on this new public land.